 The strike lasted until March 8, when the State Board of Education and FEA came to an agreement on increasing funds for public education.
 Many teachers went back to work after the strike ended but thousands were also refused rehire due to their involvement in the strike.

 Learn more about the strike in “For the students: the 1968 Florida teacher strike” (undergraduate thesis by Jody Noll) and “‘We Are Not Hired Help’: The 1968 Florida Statewide Teacher and the Formation of Modern Florida” by Jody Noll.
 Florida Historical Quarterly 95, no. 3 (2017): 356-382.
+(Noll has a book on the top forthcoming from LSU Press.)

 In his 2017 article, Noll describes how the strike was a continuation of Florida’s Black Civil Rights Movement and how African-American “leaders within Florida’s civil rights movement viewed the teachers’ strike as a means to address the disparities between white and African-American schools.”
-The strike occured after Florida’s teachers unions merged as an integrated FEA in 1966.
+The strike occurred after Florida’s teachers unions merged as an integrated FEA in 1966.
 With the unions united, Black and white teachers found common ground in the labor struggle.

 Find resources below to teach Labor History.